matrix-org/matrix-spec-proposals/proposals/4099-server-participation.md

 The amendments to the join handshake described in this MSC mean that a server has to wait for a PDU, `m.server.participation` before it has attmpted to join the room beyond sending an EDU.
 It's not clear to me whether this is currently possible or changes are required to federation send.

+### Surely the joining server needs to send the EDU via resident servers, so `make_join` has to be modified

+The EDU `m.server.knock` surely has to be sent via a resident server so that it can be received by all servers within the room.

 ## Alternatives